Suicide Squad (2016 film): North America

 Projections for its opening weekend in the United States and Canada were being continuously revised upwards starting from $100 million to as high as $150 million.
 The film opened across 4,255 theaters, the widest for the month of August.
 Of that, 382 theaters were in IMAX, over 490 large-format screens locations, 270-plus drive-ins, 180-plus D-Box locations and over 200 dine-in/luxury theaters.
 It opened Friday, August 5, 2016, on about 11,000 screens and earned $65.1 million, marking the biggest August opening and single day, and the third-biggest opening-day gross of 2016.
 Of that, $5.8 million came from IMAX theaters, also a new August record.
 This includes $20.5 million it earned from Thursday previews, which began at 6:00 pm, setting the record for biggest-ever preview of August and the second-biggest for a non-sequel film (behind Man of Steel).
 IMAX comprised $2.4 million (12%) of that figure.
 Much like Batman v Superman and The Dark Knight Rises, however, the film saw a steep Friday-to-Saturday decline, grossing $38.8 million (a drop of 41%).
-In total, it earned $133.7 million in its opening weekend, setting records for the month of August (previously held by Guardians of the Galaxy) and for Will Smith's career (I Am Legend).
+In total, it earned $133.7 million in its opening weekend, setting records for the month of August (previously held by Guardians of the Galaxy) and for Will Smith's career (previously held by I Am Legend).
 It is also the second-biggest debut for a non-sequel, behind The Hunger Games ($152 million), the fourth-biggest of the year and the fifth-biggest for Warner Bros.
 IMAX made up $11 million of the opening numbers from 382 theaters, $200,000 shy of breaking Guardians of the Galaxy's record.
 Nevertheless, it did beat Guardians of the Galaxy's $7.6 million in terms of premium large format screens which comprised $13 million.
 For Cinemark XD screens, which made $3.2 million, the sixth-highest opening.

 The opening numbers helped Warner Bros. push past the $1 billion mark in North America for the sixteenth year in a row.
 The film also helped the total weekend tickets sales to an unprecedented $221.3 million in August.
 Previously, August has not exceeded $200 million at the box office in a single weekend in North America.
 Suicide Squad scored a massive debut primarily on the backs of the under-35 set which made up 76% of the opening weekend.
 Audiences were also diverse, with African Americans and Hispanic Americans making up 41% of the patrons.